Random links

 kernelsec, a Debian/Ubuntu repository with grsecurity kernel packages.

-crctools, some tools to compensate a CRC.
+crctools, some tool to compensate a CRC.
 Give it a file and a target CRC and it'll patch the file so that the new CRC of the file matches.
 In other words it can generate a preimage for any given CRC which implies it can generate collisions.

 dtdumper, a small utility to dump GDT/LDT and IDT tables on Linux and BSD.